 Even if a single code host implemented a comprehensive extension API, it would be tied to that single code host.
 Extensions would only be usable by a fraction of developers unless the author created separate extensions for many popular code hosts: GitHub, GitHub Enterprise, Bitbucket, Bitbucket Server, GitLab, Phabricator, etc.

 Editors generally have comprehensive extension APIs, but they are each tied to a single editor.
 Initiatives like Language Server Protocol (LSP) are partial solutions, but LSP still requires an editor extension for each editor (such as vscode-go).

 As a result, all of the great work that goes into building editor extensions is fragmented among 10+ editors.
 That makes it less likely that your favorite dev tools have great extensions for your editor of choice.
 It also makes it difficult to get your entire team using the same editor extensions and configuring them consistently (if your teammates use a variety of editors).

 To solve this problem (of seeing important contextual info when you’re viewing and reviewing code), we made a way for you to write something like an editor extension–except that it can be used on GitHub, Sourcegraph, and (soon) other tools.
-Check out the code for an example extension that shows a hello message in hover tooltips.
+Check out the code for an example extension that shows line and character position in hover tooltips.

 After writing and publishing an extension (using